 This course integrates design principles and software, typography, digital illustration and imaging, page layout and prepress techniques with an emphasis on sound design practices from visualization to production.
 By exploring in-demand tools and techniques that are relevant across a variety of graphic design careers, students will gain an advanced familiarity with strategies resulting in strengthening design processes, conceptual thinking, digital techniques and effective communication.
-Credits: 3

-Students are responsible for cost of instructional art materials and supplies beyond those directly covered by lab fees.
-Lecture Hours: 3 Lab Hours: O Prerequisites: ARTS116 and ARTS135 or permission of instructor.
+Credits 3 Lecture Hours 3 Lab/Clinical/Field Study Hours O Prerequisites ARTS116 and ARTS135 or permission of instructor.